OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-25.md

 ## 2 Chronicles 25:25

-And Amaziah the son of Joash, king of Judah, lived for fifteen years after the death of Joash son of Jehoahaz, king of Israel.
+And Amaziah, the son of Joash, king of Judah, continued to live for fifteen years after the death of Joash, son of Jehoahaz, king of Israel.

 ---

 ## 2 Chronicles 25:26

-Now the rest of the acts of Amaziah, from the first to the last, behold, are they not written in the Book of the Kings of Judah and Israel?
+Now the remainder of the acts of Amaziah, from the first to the last, behold, are they not written in the Book of the Kings of Judah and Israel?

 ---